 Investment scams, otherwise known as “pump and dump” schemes, are run by small, publicly-traded companies that issue microcap stocks.
 These are low-priced stocks that fraudsters “pump up” (or increase its stock price), by spreading positive but false information.
 They then quickly “dump” their shares by selling them before the stock price drops, leaving investors without a return.

-Since the outbreak of COVID-19, many pump and dump schemes have arisen, claiming that their company’s products or services will be used to help prevent, detect or cure the Coronavirus.
-With promises of high returns, investors buy the microcap stocks, unsuspecting that it’s a fraud.
+Since the outbreak of the Coronavirus pandemic, many pump and dump schemes have arisen, claiming that their company’s products or services will be used to help prevent, detect or cure the Coronavirus.
+With promises of high returns, investors buy the microcap stocks, unsuspecting that it’s yet another COVID-19 scam.

 Investment scams are communicated through a variety of channels: social media, investment newsletters, online adverts, emails or chat-room posts in trading forums.